 Japan country brief

-Japan’s parliament is comprised of a House of Representatives (Lower House) and a House of Councillors (Upper House).
-The Lower House has 480 members who are elected for four-year terms, although political conditions frequently see the House dissolved earlier.
-The Upper House has 242 members who are elected for six-year terms.
-One hundred and forty-six Upper House members are elected in prefecture-based constituencies and 96 by proportional representation at the national level.
+Japan's parliament is known as the Diet.
+It comprises a House of Representatives (Lower House) and a House of Councillors (Upper House).
+The Lower House has 465 members who are elected for four-year terms, although political conditions frequently see the House dissolved earlier.
+The Upper House has 242 members who are elected for six-year terms, with 146 House members elected in prefecture-based constituencies and 96 by proportional representation at the national level.
 One half of the Upper House is dissolved for election at regular three-year intervals.

 |Social Democratic Party||2|